IQKV/iqkv-checkstyle-config/README.md

 ### Suppressions

-The configuration of the checkstyle plugin you get from `ujar_checks.xml` tells it to optionally look for a file named `checkstyle-suppressions.xml` as per the [SuppressionFilter docs](http://checkstyle.sourceforge.net/config_filters.html#SuppressionFilter).
+The configuration of the checkstyle plugin you get from `svc-common-checkstyle.xml` tells it to optionally look for a file named `checkstyle-suppressions.xml` as per the [SuppressionFilter docs](http://checkstyle.sourceforge.net/config_filters.html#SuppressionFilter).
 This means you can configure suppressions by providing such a file on your project's classpath or in the current directory where you build